Skip to content

 3. Structure your data

 Store all your B2B data uniformly across teams.
-This will ensure that anyone using your CRM and sales automation software can make the best sales or marketing decisions.
+This ensures that anyone using your CRM and sales automation software can make the best sales or marketing decisions.

 Elliot Mitchell